Fustli/k8s-deterministic-networking/docs/CONTAINERD_BUILD.md

-# Building ML Controller Image with containerd
+# Building Flow Manager Image with containerd

-This guide explains how to build and push the ML controller image using **containerd** and **nerdctl** instead of Docker.
+This guide explains how to build and push the Flow manager image using **containerd** and **nerdctl** instead of Docker.

 ## Prerequisites